Karlsøy Municipality: Transportation

 The municipal centre is at Hansnes, which can be reached through an undersea tunnel from Tromsø, and the drive is about one hour.
-From here ferries depart to Vannøy, Reinøy, and Karlsøy.
+From here ferries depart to Vannøya, Reinøya, and Karlsøya.
 The Langsund Tunnel is under construction and was planned to be completed by 2015, but it is currently on hiatus.
-It is expected to connect the islands of Reinøya and Ringvassøy.
-The few inhabitants of Rebbenesøy are served by a ferry from Mikkelvik on the western side of Ringvassøy.
+It is expected to connect the islands of Reinøya and Ringvassøya.
+The few inhabitants of Rebbenesøya are served by a ferry from Mikkelvik on the western side of Ringvassøya.